tomcourt/enguino/README.md

 The Leonardo is rated to run from 6-20 volts although they suggest keeping it between 7-12 volts.
 They claim to worry about the voltage regulator overheating and 'damaging the board', but the regulator chip (88% efficient) does have a thermal shutdown feature at 150 deg C. The text appears to be a carry over from previous Arduino's which used a linear supply.

 The supply is rated for 1000 ma.
 The Leonardo uses 82 mA (confirmed by testing).
+Connected to the Aux display with most segments lit power consumed is about 140 mA.
+Pull ups will add some to this.

 **Leonardo Pins Mapping to ATmega 32U4**